o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 geometry_msgs/PoseStamped[] detected_poses
 # (optional)
 geometry_msgs/PoseWithCovarianceStamped[] detected_poses_with_covariance
----
-# Feedback
 ```

 The client requests the `/object_recognizer` to find objects specified in the `item_id` field of the action goal.
 Currently, `item_id` should be a mesh file name excluding its suffix defined in `o2ac_parts_description/meshes`, ex.
 01-Base, 04_37D-GEARMOTOR-50-70, 08_KZAF1075NA4WA55GA20AA0, etc.

 The pipeline works in the following manner;

-1. When the ID of object to be recognized is given in the goal of `o2ac_msgs.detectObjectAction` type, the `/object_recognizer` sends a goal of `o2ac_msgs.poseEstimationAction` type to the `/object_detector`.
+1. When the ID of object to be recognized is given in the goal, the `/object_recognizer` sends a goal of `o2ac_msgs.poseEstimationAction` type to the `/object_detector`.
 2. The `/object_detector` searches for the all known objects in a input color image by applying SSD, and then returns part ID and a bounding box to the `/object_recognizer` for each object found.
 3. For each of small parts, the `/object_detector` also applies template matching which determines its 2D position and orientation of within the bounding box.
 They are returned to the `/object_recognizer` together with SSD results.
 4. For the round belt, the `/object_detector` finds grasp points by applying the FGE(Fast Graspability Estimation) detector.
 The grasp points are represented by its 2D position and orientation of the two-finger gripper's motion axis.
 Multiple grasp points may be found from a single belt in general.
 They are returned to the `/object_recognizer` together with SSD results.